Greedy inference with structure-exploiting lazy maps: Numerical algorithms

 Algorithm \ref{alg:compute-map} outlines the numerical solution of the variational problem

-In the sake of simplicity we fix the complexity $N$ of the semi-parametric map $T$ described in Appendix \ref{app:triangular-maps} and the sample size $m$ used in the discretization of the KL divergence.
+For the sake of simplicity we fix the complexity the underlying transport class $\Tc$ and the sample size $m$ used in the discretization of the KL divergence.
 Alternatively one could adaptively increase the complexity and the sample size to match a prescribed tolerance, following the procedure described in \cite{bigoni2016nips}.
-For all the examples presented in this work, the minimization problem is solved via the Broyden–Fletcher–Goldfarb–Shanno (BFGS) quasi-Newton method \cite{Broyden1970}.
-One could switch to a full Newton method if the Hessian of $\pi$ or its action on a vector are available..
+For the examples presented in this work, the variational problem is solved either with the Adam optimizer \cite{kingma15adam} or with the Broyden–Fletcher–Goldfarb–Shanno (BFGS) quasi-Newton method \cite{Broyden1970}.
+One could switch to a full Newton method if the Hessian of $\pi$ or its action on a vector are available.